1. What process is followed for electing governing council members and officers?

 – Online access to Sleep Medicine.
 (Separate email instructions will be sent to your members providing an access code.)

-– Complimentary meeting space and final program acknowledgement at World Sleep 2017 held in Prague, Czech Republic.
+– Complimentary meeting space at World Sleep congresses.
 (Reserving meeting space requires advance request per congress policy and depends on available space.)

 – One complimentary WSS regular individual membership for a society representative.

-– Use of the World Sleep Society logo for website and print material to publicize your WSS Associate Society Membership.
+– Use of the World Sleep Society logo for website and print material to publicize your WSS Affiliate Society Membership.
 (Approval is needed from World Sleep Society prior to logo use.)